murodkopolov-eng/Bike_Store_Project/README.md

 ## Dataset
 The dataset represents a bike retail chain and includes the following entities:

-Sales and Orders
+- Sales and Orders
-Order Items
+- Order Items
-Customers
+- Customers
-Products
+- Products
-Stores
+- Stores
-Inventory (Stocks)
+- Inventory (Stocks)
-Staff
+- Staff
-Brands and Categories
+- Brands and Categories

-Note:
+**Note:**
 The dataset included in this repository is a sample dataset used to demonstrate the data model and SQL logic.
 Full production data is excluded for confidentiality reasons.

+# KPIs & Analytical Views

+## Store Performance

+- vw_StoreSalesSummary
+Revenue, number of orders, and Average Order Value (AOV) per store